 A contemporary account of the emerging genre of conservation photography is explored through the voices and imagery of some of the best conservation communicators working today.
 Notable anthropologist Jane Goodall, National Geographic Editor-at-Large Michael Nichols, and conservation photographer Cristina Mittermeier, among many others, share candid thoughts on the power of photography and its value as an effective conservation tool.
 The narrative is accompanied by stunning photographic contributions from over 40 conservation photographers to illustrate the convergence between the conservation and photography realms.

-Positioned at the convergence of science and art, the Environmental Visual Communication program is designed to fill a recognized void of individuals who possess a blend of environmental science skills and the ability to effectively communicate to a variety of audiences.
+There is no other program like this in Canada.
+Positioned at the convergence of science and art, the Environmental Visual Communication program is designed to fill a recognized need for individuals who are passionate about environmental issues and storytelling and who want to effectively engage people to foster change.

 Throughout the Environmental Visual Communication (EVC) program, you will learn how to identify strategies to inform and educate, garner engagement and support, and build and share campaigns to address conservation issues.